Burgundian State: The dream of a revived Burgundian kingdom

 Philip the Good nurtured the ambition to elevate the Burgundian State to the status of a sovereign kingdom within the framework of the Holy Roman Empire, which included a nominal Kingdom of Italy and a more substantial Kingdom of Bohemia, and in the past had also incorporated the ancient Kingdom of Burgundy that however had lost any materiality by the late 14th century.
 Philip viewed Burgundian kingship as a long-term aim which needed careful preparation.
 In 1447, he held talks to that effect with Holy Roman Emperor Frederick III, but the latter only proposed kingship on behalf of Brabant or Frisia, both options too narrow to suit Philip's vision.
 In 1454, Philip traveled to Regensburg with intent to negotiate Burgundy's status, but Frederick did not attend the meeting and no progress was made.

 Charles, known as "Charles the Bold", succeeded his father Philip the Good in 1467, after having been his lieutenant for two years.
 An ambitious and ruthless character, he wished to rule over a territorially continuous and independent kingdom, reminiscent of the old Lotharingia, but also of the Kingdoms of Burgundy and of Gallia Belgica.

-By the Treaty of Péronne of October 1468, Louis XI of France withdrew the French lands of the Duke of Burgundy from the jurisdiction of the Parliament of Paris.
+By the Treaty of Péronne of October 1468, Louis XI of France withdrew the French lands of the Duke of Burgundy from the jurisdiction of the Parlement of Paris.
 But he later opposed this agreement, and declared war on the duke in December 1470.
 According to the noncompliance clause of the treaty, Duke Charles declared himself and his lands forever freed of the French crown.

 In the same time, he encouraged a resumption of the Hundred Years' War.
 He supported King Edward IV of York, marrying his sister, and had him land in Calais in the summer of 1475.
 Presenting himself without a whole army, he failed to convince Edward, who had to deal with the King of France, resulting in the Treaty of Picquigny.